apache/doris/docs/en/docs/query-acceleration/statistics.md

 ## Modify the statistics

-Users can modify the statistical information through statements `ALTER`, and modify the corresponding statistical information of the column according to the provided parameters.
+Users can modify the statistics information through statements `ALTER`, and modify the corresponding statistics information of the column according to the provided parameters.

 ```SQL
 ALTER TABLE table_name MODIFY COLUMN column_name SET STATS ('stat_name' = 'stat_value', ...);